cloudera-labs/hms-mirror/metadata.md

 Migration schemas from one cluster to another while sharing the data on one of the clusters creates a dilemma of _ownership_.
 In practice only one schema can _own_ the data.

 What does _own_ mean in this case?
 If the table was _managed_, then the data is dropped when the table is dropped.
-So if we haven't committed to using the _UPPER_ cluster and are simply testing, we want to be careful regarding the effects of dropping the table in the _UPPER_ cluster on the data.
+So if we haven't committed to using the _RIGHT_ cluster and are simply testing, we want to be careful regarding the effects of dropping the table in the _RIGHT_ cluster on the data.
 We certainly don't want to delete that data inadvertently.

-By specifying the `-c` (commit) option we will ensure the _UPPER_ cluster _owns_ that data "IF" the table was originally managed in the lower cluster.
+By specifying the `-c` (commit) option we will ensure the _RIGHT_ cluster _owns_ that data "IF" the table was originally managed in the lower cluster.
 The `--commit` option is really only relevant when using _shared storage_ between the two clusters.
 This could be a cloud bucket, Isilon, or other blob storage medium.
-To `--commit` ownership to the _UPPER_ cluster, _shared storage_ is required an you need to also specify `-ss` or `--shared-storage`.
+To `--commit` ownership to the _RIGHT_ cluster, _shared storage_ is required an you need to also specify `-ss` or `--shared-storage`.